RudyReeves/FSWDN_P1/README.md

 #FSWDN_P1
-Creates a Movie class, and can display a list of movies in a browser.
+Generates an HTML file called fresh_tomatoes.html, from a list of Movies.

 #Install
 Install python and download FSWDN_P1

 #Usages
-Generate your own fresh_tomatoes.html file using the command:
+Generate a fresh_tomatoes.html file using the command:

 $python entertainment_center.py